Calculating Match Percentages

 Shouldn’t “Very important” be some kind of filter?

 Using the “Very important” importance selectively will heavily focus matches on users who meet your most important criteria.
 However, purely filtering matches by the “Very important” vote would upset many users who use the term more liberally.
-As a rule of thumb, save that vote for the case where you couldn’t possible imagine dating someone who answered incorrectly.
+As a rule of thumb, save that vote for the case where you couldn’t possibly imagine dating someone who answered incorrectly.
 Still, keep an open mind.

 Why can’t I place different importance values on each acceptable answer?